House of Augustus: Issues of identification

 Literary accounts from Velleius Paterculus and Cassius Dio offer evidence of the location of Augustus' house next to the Apolline temple on the Palatine.
 Suetonius also wrote:

 He lived at first near the Forum Romanum, afterwards on the Palatine in a modest dwelling remarkable neither for size or elegance, having but a short colonnade with columns of local stone and rooms without any marble decorations or handsome pavements.
 For more than 40 years he used the same bedroom in winter and summer.

 These literary accounts have ignited debates over the identification of this monument in recent years, and have called into question the identification of this complex as the House of Augustus.
 Since recent excavation has revealed a very large villa plan, some are inclined to doubt the statement of Suetonius.
 This doubt is reinforced by the fact that Suetonius is known to have included rumors and literary embellishment in his biographical accounts, in order to characterize emperors in a certain light.
 Others have instead suggested that this villa would have been too luxurious and large to be the House of Augustus that is described in the literary sources.
+More recent scholarship has seen wider agreement that the Carettoni house is not the House of Augustus.

 The Carettoni house was destroyed before its completion to construct the Apolline temple complex.
-Moreover, archaeological evidence under the domus Augustiana to the east indicate activities of Augustus' freedmen at that location, suggesting that as Augustus' house, which would have been destroyed by the fire in AD 64 before the basements were incorporated into the Flavian structure.
-Criticism of the attribution of the Carettoni house as that of Augustus has been well taken.
+Moreover, archaeological evidence under the domus Augustiana to the east indicate activities of Augustus' freedmen at that location, suggesting that Augustus' house was actually there; it would have been destroyed by the fire in AD 64 before the basements were incorporated into the Flavian structure.